• English日本語한국어

 For more on these and other destinations, see notification integrations.

-• To access settings: View capabilities for Applied intelligence > Destinations or Alerts.
+• To access settings: View permissions for Applied intelligence > Destinations or Alerts.

-• To modify or delete settings: Modify capabilities for Applied intelligence > Destinations or Alerts.
+• To modify or delete settings: Modify permissions for Applied intelligence > Destinations or Alerts.

 Manage destinations

-Go to one.newrelic.com > Alerts & AI > Destinations.
+Go to one.newrelic.com > All capabilities > Alerts & AI > Destinations.
 Use destinations to choose where your notifications are sent.

-1. Go to one.newrelic.com > Alerts & AI > Enrich and Notify > Destinations.
-The destinations table shows information about the existing destinations and allows users to enable, disable, and modify.
+1. Go to one.newrelic.com > All capabilities > Alerts & AI > Enrich and Notify > Destinations.
+The Destinations table shows information about the existing destinations and allows users to enable, disable, and modify.

 2. To add a destination, click the appropriate platform tile.
 To modify destination settings, click the destination row in the destinations table.